 Legumes generally do not need extra fertilizer, especially if the soil is already rich.
 However since Lima beans have a long growing season, it helps to give them a side dressing of compost or composted manure, or a dose of organic fertilizer, mid-season.
 These are slow releasing and will help the plants continue on for the rest of the season.

-The biggest disease problem is root rot, which you should be able to avoid with well draining soil.
+Disease: The biggest disease problem is root rot, which you should be able to avoid with well-draining soil.
 If you have a particularly rainy season, be sure to turn off your automatic irrigation.